 "On the most basic level, Google could see how satisfied users were.
 To paraphrase Tolstoy, happy users were all the same.
 The best sign of their happiness was the "Long Click" — This occurred when someone went to a search result, ideally the top one, and did not return.
 That meant Google has successfully fulfilled the query."

 ~ Steven Levy.
 In the Plex: How Google Thinks, Works, and Shapes Our Lives

 In addition to checking how much time visitors spend on each page and on your site in general, look at how often your search traffic visitors come back.

-This metric is tracked in Google Analytics as New Versus Returning Visitors.
+This and also other metrics are tracked in Google Analytics as New Versus Returning Visitors.
 It also goes by the acronym RVR (return visitor rate).

 RVR is measured as a percentage, so if you get 30 of 100 visitors to come back, that’s an RVR of 30%.

 According to Contently, any RVR above 30% is good.
 Anything below 25% suggests your content needs some work.

 “But wait – doesn’t bounce rate affect my search engine rankings?
 Don’t I always want it to be as low as possible?”

 Some of you will be surprised about this.
 There’s been some confusion around the issue.
 But as this article and this even more authoritative article assert, bounce rates do not affect your site’s search engine rankings.